 - Difficulty walking or change in walking pattern

-- Sometimes, dislocation of the ankle joint as the ligaments may get weak and not be strong enough to keep the bones in place.
+- Dislocation of the ankle joint as the ligaments may get weak and not be strong enough to keep the bones in place.

-Ligaments are delicate structures and must be cared for properly to avoid any reinjury or difficulty walking or gaining your balance.
+Ligaments are delicate structures and must be cared for properly to avoid any reinjury or walking problems.

 How helpful was this post?